dfstio/list3/README.md

 Options:
   -V, --version                           output the version number
   -h, --help                              display help for command

 Commands:
-  add [options] <name> <version>     Add to SMT key-value pair: key is permalink of claim, value is version update [options] <name> <version>  Update value of SMT key: key is permalink of claim, value is version revoke [options] <name>            Revoke SMT key: key is permalink of claim claim <name>                       Generate new claim ethereum                           Verify Version and Roothash Mumbai events on Ethereum Goerli verify                             Verify proof help [command]                     display help for command
+  add [options] <name> <version>         Add to SMT key-value pair: key is permalink of claim, value is version update [options] <name> <version>      Update value of SMT key: key is permalink of claim, value is version revoke [options] <name>                Revoke SMT key: key is permalink of claim claim <name>                           Generate new claim ethereum                               Verify Version and Roothash Mumbai events on Ethereum Goerli verify [options] <permalink>           Verify ZK proof of inclusion or exclusion on Goerli score [options] <permalink> <version>  Example: Add score with transaction on Goerli with ZK proof of inclusion or exclusion snarkverify                            Verify proof in ./proof folder by executing snarkjs help [command]                         display help for command
 ```

 ### add